Cyprus mutiny: Pacific voyage

 Nineteen convicts sailed away in Cyprus, having appointed one of their number, William Swallow, the only one with sailing experience, as sailing master.
 The mutineers first sailed to New Zealand, and then on to the Chatham Islands.
 There they plundered the schooner Samuel of the seal skins her crew had gathered.
 From the Islands, Cyprus sailed for Tahiti, but then changed destination to Tonga.
 The mutineers landed at Keppel's Island, where Ferguson, the leader, and six others decided to remain.
 Swallow then sailed to Japan.

 Visit to Japan

 Swallow wrote an account of the voyage which included a visit to Japan before reaching Canton; this was generally dismissed as fantasy.
-However, in 2017 this account was compared with Japanese records of an unwelcome visit by a British vessel off the town of Mugi, Tokushima on Shikoku in 1830, and matched in many points.
+However, in 2017 this account was compared with Japanese records of a visit by a British vessel off the town of Mugi, Tokushima on Shikoku in 1830, and matched in many points.

-Makita Hamaguchi, a local samurai sent disguised as a fisherman to check the ship for weapons, wrote an account of the episode which included watercolour sketches of the ship and its crew.
+Makita Hamaguchi, a local samurai went disguised as a fisherman to check the ship for weapons, wrote an account of the episode which included watercolour sketches of the ship and its crew.
 Another samurai chronicler called Hirota noted the crew offered gifts, including an object he later drew which has since been identified as a boomerang.
 The mutineers were desperately low on water, firewood, and supplies, but were attacked and sent away by the Japanese, in line with the isolationist policy of the time.